 The Costs of Fraud in Nonprofit Organizations

-According to the 2018 global fraud study by the Association of Certified Fraud Examiners (ACFE), the typical organization loses an estimated five (5) percent of its annual revenue to fraud.
-The ACFE reported that private companies suffered the greatest median loss, at $164,000; however, nonprofit organizations had the smallest median loss of $75,000.
+According to the 2020 global fraud study by the Association of Certified Fraud Examiners (ACFE), the typical organization loses an estimated five (5) percent of its annual revenue to fraud.
+The ACFE reported that public and private companies had a median loss of $150,000; however, nonprofit organizations had the smallest median loss of $75,000, with an average loss of $639,000.
 For some a $75,000 this may be insignificant, but for many nonprofits, financial resources are extremely limited and a loss of $75,000 can be particularly devastating.

 Beyond the immediate financial loss, however, an even greater potential cost of fraud to nonprofit organizations is the reputational damage that can occur.
 Because most nonprofits depend on support from donors, grantors, or other public sources, their reputations are among their most valued assets.
 In addition, fraud in nonprofit settings often garners unrelenting negative media attention.